Available Third Class Relics

-In 1917 Our Lady appeared over several month to three young children in Fatima, Portugual, Jacinta Marto (Saint), Francisco Marto (Saint), and Lucia dos Santos (Servant of God), near a holm-oak tree.
+In 1917 Our Lady appeared over several month to three young children in Fatima, Portugal, Jacinta Marto (Saint), Francisco Marto (Saint), and Lucia dos Santos (Servant of God), near a holm-oak tree.
 Our Lady revealed three secrets to the children.
 In the second secret she encourage all to pray the rosary and consecrate themselves to her Immaculate Heart.

 In addition to the third class relic holy cards, we have a limited number of second class relics containing pieces of clothing worn by Jacinta and Francisco as well as a piece of the holm-oak where Our Lady appeared.
 We’ve received a letter from the Office of the Postulator authenticating these relics and permitting their public veneration.
-These are only available to parishes or catholic schools where they will be publically displayed.
+These are only available to parishes or catholic schools where they will be publicly displayed.
 For more information, please contact us.

 Our Lady of Lourdes